 The objective of this analysis was to examine the power generation combustion turbine as the driver selection for power generation.
 The analysis considered the technology, feasibility, cost, and other site-specific factors to control of NOx, CO, PM, SO2, VOC, and GHG emissions.
 The BACT analysis confirmed the following levels of control for the combustion turbine drivers:

-NOx: UDLN achieving 9 ppmv NOx @ 15% O2
+NOx: DLN plus SCR achieving 2 ppmv NOx @ 15% O2

 CO: CO Catalyst achieving 10 ppmv CO or lower @ 15% O2